© Angela Hennessey

 - Medium

-- Synthetic and human hair, artist's hair, hair foundations, foam, wood spools, felted wood ball, athletic tape, twist ties, wire, gold leaf, plumbing parts
+- Synthetic and human hair, artist's hair, hair foundations, foam, wood spools, felted wood ball, athletic tape, twist ties, wire, gold leaf, and plumbing parts

 - Dimensions